wcurrier/cmip_work/README.md

    * Will process entire historic, rcp45, and rcp85 periods depending on specification - hardcoded for now to make inputs smaller
    * Need `get_dataset` function from https://github.com/gutmann/cmip_ingest/tree/master/scripts/download
    * Accesses CEDA website: ftp://ftp.ceda.ac.uk/badc/cmip6/data/CMIP5 need to register an acccount with them.
 Good idea to create a .netrc file with username and password.
+   * Using NCAR's Cheyenne computer?
+See which models already contain 6 hour model level data on Cheyenne with `exploreCMIPonCheyenne.ipynb`.
+Note that only historical data exists on Cheyenne.

 ## TODO: